IBM/image-preprocessing-for-deep-learning-models/README.md

 We have discussed a few steps which are part of image preprocessing and these steps can help to a good extent with regards to preprocessing the images & also enhances the model accuracy.
 We have to play around with these parameters and also add new parameters if required to get the desired output.
 This is not an exhaustive list but will definitely help in getting started.

 ## Related links
 The implementation of deep learning methodology for image classification is available at the below url.
-Please explore the above mentioned steps and see how the performance improves with preprocessing the images.
+Please explore the above mentioned steps and see how the performance of the model improves with preprocessing the images.

 View the code, demo and more at https://github.com/IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service